sabifo4/sabifo4.github.io/about.md

 >![](/assets/figs/sac.png)

-Even though now I cannot imagine a day working without my laptop, my path into academia started at the wet lab!
+Even though now I cannot imagine a day working without my laptop, my path into academia started at the wet lab:

 * __BSc in Biochemistry and Molecular Biology ([Universidad Rovira I Virgili](http://www.urv.cat/es/estudios/grados/oferta/graudebioquimica/), Spain)__
-: While I was studying my BSc, I soon realised after taking the bioinformatics course how much I enjoyed telling the computer to do __something__ with my biological data and actually getting __this something__ done (what I could not always say after my lab practicals...).
+: While I was studying my BSc, I soon realised after taking the bioinformatics course how much I enjoyed telling the computer to do __"something"__ with my biological data and actually getting __"this something"__ done (what I could not always say after my lab practicals...).
 There I decided I should focus on something that could integrate my two areas of interest: Biology and Informatics.